Coxeter tournaments: Introduction

 For instance, this program has resulted in signed graphs (see Zaslavsky \cite{Zas81,Zas82}), Coxeter matroids which describe decomposition of flag varieties G/B (see Borovik, Gelfand and White \cite{BGW03}), parsets which relate to root cones in root systems (see Reiner \cite{R92}) and Coxeter associahedron which appear in the study of cluster algebras (see Hohlweg, Lange and Thomas \cite{HLT11}).

-In this work, we extend the classical theory of graph tournaments to the Coxeter setting, via the geometric perspective developed in \cite{KS20}, and in relation to the Coxeter generalized permutahedra studied recently by Ardila, Castillo, Eur and Postnikov \cite{ACEP}.
+In this work, we extend the classical theory of graph tournaments to the Coxeter setting, via the geometric perspective developed in \cite{KS24}, and in relation to the Coxeter permutahedra $\Pi_\Phi$ studied recently by Ardila, Castillo, Eur and Postnikov \cite{ACEP} (see also Kamnitzer \cite{Kam10}, where they are called {\it pseudo-Weyl polytopes}).
 These polytopes have been described geometrically in terms of submodular functions.

-Our main contribution is to show that they can also be described in terms of {\it Coxeter tournaments} (see \cref{S_into_cox_tour} below).
-Classical tournaments involve only competitive games between players.
-As it turns out, the Coxeter generalization is the right setting in which to incorporate collaborative and solitaire games into a tournament.
+We show that the polytopes $\Pi_\Phi$ can also be described in terms of {\it Coxeter tournaments} (see \cref{S_into_cox_tour} below), which are related to orientations of signed graphs, as introduced by Zaslavsky \cite{Zas91}.
+Recall that classical tournaments (orientations of the complete graph $K_n$) involve only competitive games between players.
+As we will see, in the Coxeter setting, collaborative and solitaire games naturally arise.

+Although many of our results extend to more general root systems, we will focus on the infinite families of types $A_{n-1}$, $B_n$, $C_n$ and $D_n$.
+If the root system is one of the finite exceptional types (as in Theorem \ref{T_KC} below) then games cannot, in our view, be interpreted quite so naturally.
+We leave the details of such further extensions to the interested reader.